Lancaster Royal Grammar School: Combined Cadet Force

 The Royal Air Force section is the second most popular section with about 85 cadets, who receive flying lessons in the Grob Tutor T.1 aircraft and gliding lessons in the Grob Vigilant G 109 glider.
-Opportunities for flying and gliding scholarships, as well as various leadership courses, are also available to the most dedicated and talented cadets.
-The RAF section recently qualified for the national AST competition and has had multiple cadets complete the ACLC course at RAF Cranwell.
-The most recent RAF Easter camp was held at RAF Halton, with the summer camp being held at RAF Valley.
-An inspection, known as the Bi-ennial inspection takes place every two years.
-In 2012 the inspection took place at Halton Training Camp.
-Former pupils have gone on to become commercial pilots.
 Due to Covid-19, the RAF section has had limited opportunities to fly and have not done so as a section since the pandemic.
-The RAF section is the first and only section of the Contingent to have been led a female cadet, Cadet Warrant Officer.
+The RAF section was the first section of the Contingent to have been led by a female cadet, Cadet Warrant Officer.